ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 julia> ccall((:MKL_GET_MAX_THREADS, Base.libblas_name), Cint, ())
 2
 ```
-(if you are using OpenBLAS, I think you would get the number of threads with `ccall((:openblas_get_num_threads, Base.libblas_name), Cint, ())` but I haven't checked).
+if you are using OpenBLAS, the command would be something like `ccall((:openblas_get_num_threads, Base.libblas_name), Cint, ())`.

-Alternatively, you can use environment variables, so at your command line prompt you would use:
+Alternatively, you can use environment variables, so at your command
+line prompt you would use:
 ```
 ~ export MKL_NUM_THREADS=4
 ```